Martina Franca Puglia: Our Definitive Guide

 Whether you decide to grab an aperitif at any one of the cafes and restaurants at sunset or just take a seat on the cathedral steps, spending some time in Piazza Plebiscito is a great way to pass the time in Martina Franca Puglia.

 Walk away from the cathedral and in a few hundred meters you’ll soon arrive at the equally beautiful Piazza Maria Immacolata or Piazza dei Portici as it’s also known.
-Here you’ll find a grandiose, semi-circle building with arcades, baroque buildings with wrought iron balconies filled with flowers and cafes and restaurants everywhere you look.

 It’s the perfect scene from everyday life in Martina Franca so grab a spritz, take a seat and watch life go by.